by Liuba Timonina, JŪRMALA

 While nowadays most tourists go to Majori, that does not mean that there is nothing else to see in Jūrmala.
 As mentioned above, Jūrmala consists of fourteen districts, and it is absolutely worth going further than Majori.
 Whatever happens, there is always a simple and nice way to get back – along the seaside.

 The third stage of constructing the railroad to the sea, the line Majori – Tukums, was successfully finished on the 21st of September 1877 making it possible to quickly reach the three biggest health resorts in the Baltics at the end of the 19th century – Dubbeln, Karlsbad and Kemeri.

 Dubbeln (Dubulti) is one of the oldest bathing spots in Jūrmala.
 The original railway station built in 1877 was heavily damaged during the first half of the 20th century.
 It took quite a while for the Soviet state to do the reconstruction – the new station building was only built in 1977.

 The first guesthouse for visitors was built here in 1834.
-In the end of the 19th century Dubbeln was mostly known for its gorgeous sanatorium, Marienbad, the first and best in the Baltics.
+At the end of the 19th century, Dubbeln was mostly known for its gorgeous sanatorium, Marienbad, the first and best in the Baltics.
 Founded in 1870, it can still be seen today:

 Dubbeln was also the first place to have warm seawater baths installed in the dunes (in 1858).
 This sounds quite unusual but it is actually reminiscent of modern jacuzzis.
 The water for such baths would be pumped through pipes directly connected to the sea.
 From 1881 onwards men and women were allowed to bathe together – as long as they wore bathing suits, of course.